neo-project/global-blockchain-compliance-hub/_posts/Japan/1111-11-01-japan-registry-requirements.md

  **Non-profit companies**

  An English-language outline of Japan’s NPO law can be found [here](http://www.gdrc.org/ngo/jp-npolaw.html).
 Recent amendments to that law are described [here](http://www.gdrc.org/ngo/jp-npo-law.html).
 Non-profit organizations, known in Japanese as NPO法人 or 非営利団体 are significantly more complex than for-profit companies in the legal requirements for their operation.
-Any NPO facilitating the trade of/trading in virtual currency would be legally required to pay corporation tax.
+Any NPO facilitating the trade of/trading in virtual currency would be legally required to pay corporation tax [(source)](http://japanhousesaitama.lawyerjapanese.com/saitama/page-87/).